shionhonda/gae-dgl/README.md

 # GAE-DGL
 Graph Auto-encoder [1] implemented with DGL by Shion Honda.
 Official implementation by the authors is [here](https://github.com/tkipf/gae) (TensorFlow, Python 2.7).
+Unlike other implementations, this repository supports inductive tasks using molecular graphs (ZINC-250k), showing the power of graph representation learning with GAE.

 ## Installation
 ### Prerequisites